pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 * The size of the pipe must be 1024 bytes.
 That is, the most number of bytes the pipe can contain at one time is 1024.

 * The canary must have the value 5077604.
+Why?
+Because your manager said so.
+Following specifications is an important skill for your future.

 ## Output